 SA AGED-ARGILLIC SEMIARID SOILS

-Aged-Argillic Semiarid Soils occur mainly on fans, terraces or hill slopes that have been relatively stable since mid to early Pleistocene.
+Aged-Argillic Semiarid Soils occur mainly on fans, terraces, or hill slopes that have been relatively stable since the mid to early Pleistocene.
 The argillic horizons are redder in colour than those in younger soils, and are usually slowly permeable.

-SAM Aged-Argillic Semiarid Soils that have mottled soil profile form
+SAM Aged-Argillic Semiarid Soils that have a mottled soil profile form.

 Mottled Aged-argillic Semiarid Soils

-SAW Other soils in which the majority of the gravel is weathered to the extent that clasts may easily be broken by hammer or spade.
+SAW Other soils in which the majority of the coarse rock fragments are weathered to the extent that clasts can be easily broken by hammer or spade.

 Weathered Aged-argillic Semiarid Soils